By: Hunter Storm

 The bottom line: Social media isn’t magic.
 It’s just a website, one you don’t control.
 The more you understand this, the better you can take charge of your online experience.

-Remember: The Internet Isn’t Just Social Media.
+Remember: The Internet Is More Than Just Social Media.

 Glossary